 In a DWI manslaughter case, Texas courts clearly explained the reasoning.
-When the defendant (drunk driver) had killed someone in another vehicle when he caused the accident.
-The defendant’s lawyer was trying to argue “contributory negligence” by arguing that the decedent caused their own death by not wearing their seatbelt.
-The court rejected this argument and said that “failure to wear a seatbelt alone was not sufficient to cause the decedants death.
-The death would not have occurred without the defendant driver’s conduct in how they drove.
+When the defendant (drunk driver) caused the accident, he killed someone in another vehicle.
+The defendant’s lawyer attempted to argue “contributory negligence” by claiming that the decedent caused their own death by failing to wear a seatbelt.
+This argument was rejected by the court, which stated that “failure to wear a seatbelt alone was not sufficient to cause the decedent’s death.”
+The death would not have occurred if the defendant driver had not driven recklessly.
 Torres v.
 State, 2000 Tex.
 App LEXIS 5413 at *14-15 (Tex.
 App. – Corpus Christi 2000, no pet.) (unpublished).

-Texas courts have rejected this argument when it comes to failing to wear a seatbelt.
-A failure to mitigate defense does not allow in conduct that occurred before the defendant’s wrongful conduct.
-Not wearing the seatbelt occurs before the defendant’s wrongful conduct that causes the accident.
-In other words, a person cannot mitigate damages before they ever occur.
-So this defense is not available to no seatbelt cases are not eligible for this defense.
+When it comes to failing to wear a seatbelt, Texas courts have rejected this argument.
+A failure to mitigate defense does not allow for conduct that occurred prior to the defendant’s wrongful behavior.
+The failure to wear a seatbelt occurs prior to the defendant’s wrongful conduct, which causes the accident.
+In other words, a person cannot prevent damages from occurring.
+As a result, no seatbelt cases are not eligible for this defense.

 By Doug Goyen, email@example.com